Dayton Visual Arts Center: The gallery

-The inaugural exhibitions will feature three premieres, two produced exclusively for the opening.

-The Contemporary Dayton officially opened its doors to its new home at the Dayton Arcade Friday, April 30, 2021, with a free opening party for the public.

-The grand opening exhibition featured the work of Dayton natives Zachary Armstrong, the late Curtis Barnes Sr., and Los Angeles filmmaker Cauleen Smith, artists who play a role in social justice education, community building, and social activism.

 History

 The Co.
 (DVAC) was founded as a tax-exempt organization in June 1991.
 Based on a 1986 proposal from Sean Wilkinson, its six founders were Lucia Bravo (Board President), Sara Exley, Lou Mason, Ruth and Nelson Mead, and Terry Young with a number of friends who provided the initial seed money.

 Its Mission: DVAC was formed by a coalition of artists, visual arts professionals, and patrons to promote interaction between the public and area artists, designers, and their work through exhibitions and public programs.
 It is conceived as a 'people place' serving as a support space for artists and visual arts organizations, that will contribute substantially to the revitalization of downtown.

-Their first location, 13,000 sqft of space at 210 North Main Street on the second floor of the historic Biltmore Towers The Dayton Biltmore Hotel was made possible when The Muse Machine, a nationally celebrated arts education organization, and The Human Race Theatre Company moved into their current location in the Metropolitan Arts Center (The MAC).
+Their first location, 13,000 sqft of space at 210 North Main Street on the second floor of the historic Biltmore Towers The Dayton Biltmore Hotel was made possible when Muse Machine, a nationally celebrated arts education organization, and The Human Race Theatre Company moved into their current location in the Metropolitan Arts Center (The MAC).
 The Muse Machine sublet the Biltmore space to the upstart non-profit with a two-year lease.
 DVAC downsized in 1993 leasing 2,300 sqft of space on the ground floor of 40 West Fourth St(Then the Miami Valley Tower).
 DVAC in Motion Campaign raised 600K to renovate and move to space at 118 N. Jefferson St. in 2006.

 In its first year, the organization was run by volunteer Acting Director Suzanne Mitolo and part-time staffer Edythe Nesmith as Office Manager.

 The first full-time executive director Paula Recko led from 1992 to 1998 and was credited with growing DVAC membership to over 500 artists and community supporters.
 Office managers included Kathleen White and Niema Jones.

 Wright State University Adjunct Art Director Kay Koeninger took over as executive director in 1998.

 Jane Black came on as DVAC's executive director in 2003 and oversaw a staff of three, including Patrick Mauk, an Ohioan printmaker who has taught at four-year universities in the area such as University of Dayton and Wright State University, and Janelle Young, an Ohioan photographer, and printmaker.

+Eva Buttacavoli was named executive director of The Contemporary Dayton in December 2011.

+The Contemporary Dayton

+In November 2018, The Dayton Visual Arts Center changed its name to The Contemporary Dayton and moved to a bigger location in the Dayton Arcade under executive director Eva Buttacavoli's leadership.
+A capital campaign was launched to support the move and bring more artists to Dayton, advance those whose work emanates from Dayton and Ohio, and exhibitions and programs exploring the social justice issues.

+The Contemporary Dayton opened on Friday, April 30, 2021, with a free opening party for the public.
+The grand opening exhibition featured the work of Zachary Armstrong, Curtis Barnes Sr., and Cauleen Smith.